-Increased sand volume associated with Alternative 4 is estimated to result in permanent impacts to between 6.51 and 6.71 acres of hardbottom, and temporary impacts to between 13.17 and 13.57 acres of hardbottom.
-This area acts as a crucial nursery and refuge for fish species within the SAFMC Reef Fishes and Spiny Lobster Management Units; however, juvenile fish are expected to avoid the buried area due to lack of food and refuge from predators.
-Appendix F provides additional information regarding potential impacts to nearshore fish populations.
+Increased sand volume associated with Alternative 4 is estimated to result in permanent impacts to 6.68 ac of hardbottom as well as temporary and secondary impacts to 11.07 ac of hardbottom.
+This area acts as a crucial nursery and refuge for fish species within the South Atlantic Fisheries Management Council (SAFMC) Reef Fishes and Spiny Lobster Management Units; however, juvenile fish are expected to avoid the buried area due to lack of food and refuge from predators.
 The increased sand volume proposed results in additional impacts (permanent and temporary) compared with Alternative 2.
 The Applicants propose mitigation to offset the impacts.
-The impact acreage was used to complete a UMAM evaluation, which determined that between 10.84 and 11.27 acres of mitigative artificial reef would be required to offset these impacts to intertidal and subtidal hardbottom.

 Placement of beach sand also impacts the non-vegetated bottom, directly burying benthic organisms in the nearshore marine environment as the beach is widened.
 Effects of burial are dependent on sediment type, depth of sediment, and the size and behavior of infauna or epifauna (including the species' ability to burrow and species' mobility).
 Direct burial results in mortality to sessile or attached organisms, while some motile species can survive by moving either horizontally outside the placement area, or vertically to the surface of the sand placement (NRC, 1995).
-Mortality during sedimentation has been found to depend on a species' ability to burrow through re-deposited sediments and the rate at which sediment is deposited (IMG, 2004).
+Mortality during sedimentation has been found to depend on a species' ability to burrow through redeposited sediments and the rate at which sediment is deposited (IMG, 2004).
 Maurer et al. (1978) found that nearshore infaunal species are capable of burrowing through sand up to 40 cm (16 in) deep.
 Generally, deposits greater than 20-30 cm (8-12 in) eliminate all but the largest and most vigorous burrowers (Maurer et al., 1978).
 If the bottom is covered with greater than 50 cm (~20 in) of sand, most of the benthic fauna will be unable to move up through the placed fill (Speybroeck et al., 2006).
 Although the wet beach infauna can adapt to fluctuations in the natural environment, the addition of sediment to the wet beach would have immediate, short-term negative impacts, specifically in areas where beach sand will exceed 40 cm in depth.

 However, fauna inhabiting the shallow nearshore marine habitat in the Project Area are adapted to a dynamic, ephemeral environment and the recovery of these communities can take place relatively quickly (Nelson, 1993).
 Nelson (1993) indicated that many organisms that reside in intertidal zones are more adaptable to fluctuations in their environment, including high sediment transport and turbidity levels.
-A review of infaunal studies revealed that invertebrate recovery following placement of dredged material in relatively stable, unstressed marine environments generally takes between one and four years, while recovery in more naturally stressed areas is faster, often achieved within nine months (Bolam and Rees, 2003; Kotta et al., 2009).
-A study conducted in Brevard County, Florida found that distribution, abundance and diversity of nearshore benthic fauna did not experience significant negative effects following beach nourishment (Gorzelany and
+A review of infaunal studies revealed that invertebrate recovery following placement of dredged material in relatively stable, unstressed marine environments generally takes between one and four years, while recovery in more naturally stressed areas is faster, often achieved in less than one year (Kotta et al., 2009).
+A study conducted in Brevard County, Florida found that distribution, abundance and diversity of nearshore benthic fauna did not experience significant negative effects following beach nourishment (Gorzelany and Nelson, 1987).

-Nelson, 1987).
 Most studies that did find impacts to nearshore infaunal communities generally found only limited or short-term alterations in the abundance, diversity and species composition (NRC, 1995).
-However, more recent studies have shown a maintained decrease of infaunal and epifaunal macroinvertebrates after sand displacement activities (Wanless and Maier, 2007; Manning et al., 2014).

 Placement of both upland sand and stockpiled dredged sand would produce turbidity at the site and adjacent waters; however, the use of a truck haul approach minimizes these impacts.
 Additionally, turbidity monitoring will be required throughout construction activities, and implementation of proper design and best management practices can minimize impacts due to the potential for elevated turbidity.
-Fish will most likely avoid any turbid areas until water quality returns to normal, which is anticipated to occur shortly after completion of construction.
+Fish will most likely avoid any turbid areas until water quality returns to normal.

 4.6.5.
-ALTERNATIVE 5 - THE TOWN OF PALM BEACH INCREASED SAND VOLUME AND COUNTY PREFERRED PROJECT
+ALTERNATIVE 5 - TOWN OF PALM BEACH INCREASED SAND VOLUME AND COUNTY PREFERRED PROJECT